-Some basic guidelines in carrying out grillage analysis;
+Some basic guidelines in carrying out grillage analysis are as follows;

-- Grid lines are placed along the centre line of the existing beams, if any and along the centre line of left over slab, as in the case of T-girder decking.
+- Gridlines are placed along the centre line of the existing beams, if any and along the centre line of the leftover slab, as in the case of T-girder decking.

-- Longitudinal grid lines at either edge be placed at 0.3D from the edge for slab bridges, where D is the depth of the deck.
+- Longitudinal gridlines at either edge are placed at 0.3D from the edge for slab bridges, where D is the depth of the deck.

 - A minimum of five grid lines are generally adopted in each direction.

-- Grid lines in general should coincide with the CG of the section.
-Some shift, if it simplifies the idealisation, can be made.
+- Gridlines in general should coincide with the centre of gravity of the section.
+Some shifts, if it simplifies the idealisation, can be made.

 - Over continuous supports, closer transverse grids may be adopted.
-This is so because the change is more depending upon the bending moment profile.
+This is so because the change is more dependent upon the bending moment profile.

 - For better results, the side ratios i.e. the ratio of the grid spacing in the longitudinal and transverse directions should preferably lie between 1.0 to 2.0.

-While it is easy to visualise grillage model of a bridge deck, there must be a careful thought process especially when you want to model on a software like StaadPro.
-In this post, we are going to carry out grillage analysis for the bridge deck model shown below.
+While it is easy to visualise a grillage model of a bridge deck, there must be a careful thought process especially when you want to model on software like StaadPro.
+In this post, we are going to carry out a grillage analysis for the bridge deck model shown below.

 The legend that gives the description of the lines is given below;